nikolajbaer/gokart.js/README.md

 # Web Game Starter

 A web game starter kit based on ECSY.io, Three.js, Ammo.js and React with webpack bindings.
-This starter provides a game canvas with basic Three.js rendering system, ECSY component structure, and Cannon-ES physics support, controls handling, as well as a React component layer to build on, and a HUD data communication layer.
+This starter provides a game canvas with basic Three.js rendering system, ECSY component structure, and 2D/3D physics support, controls handling, as well as a React component layer to build on, and a HUD data communication layer.
 Mostly targeted at "action" games, currently focused on single player.

 [Try Out the Demo](https://webgamestarter.nikolaj.dev)